 - Static Reference Prices Static reference prices remain constant for an extended period, usually a trading day.
 They are generally set by the closing or opening price of a particular financial instrument or index.
 Static reference prices are generally wider than dynamic reference prices and are designed to address volatility events that occur over a longer period of time compared to dynamic measures. - Dynamic Reference Prices Dynamic reference prices are generally calculated on a continuous basis.
-The calculation method varies and can be as simple as referencing the current quote or last trade in a particular security or index, or more complex by taking into consideration the activity that occurred during the preceding period.
-Dynamic reference prices are usually set tighter than static reference prices so as to address volatility events that occur over a short period of time, such as those that could be triggered by extreme and rapid liquidity demands.
+The calculation method varies and can be as simple as referencing the current quote or last trade in a particular security or index, or have a more complex calculation, taking into consideration the activity during the prior, pre-specified period.
+Dynamic reference prices are usually set tighter than static reference prices so as to address volatility events that occur over a short period of time, such as those that may be triggered by extreme and rapid liquidity demands.